R: Riley - Riza

 Today, Tommy has not lost his love of wrestling and still actively coaches the Catch Wrestling he learnt at Riley’s gym at Bolton wrestling club.
 He is also an avid historian on Lancashire catch-as-catch-can wrestling and has written many articles on the subject.

 In terms of wrestling ability Mel Riss ranked alongside the more often remembered Jack Dempsey, Billy Joyce and Ernie Riley.
 Mel Riss trained at Riley's gym, and it showed.

+Mel Riss was born Harold Winstanley in the Scholes area of Wigan on 19th February, 1931.
 During his twenty plus years as a professional wrestler the one time British lightweight champion was a great ring craftsman.
 Fellow wrestler Eddie Rose told us, "Melvyn Riss was one of the very best wrestlers ever.
 I watched him many times; he could wrestle in the rugged Wigan style & he could enhance a bout with moments of sheer comedy magic.
 He was so full of energy and drive in the ring that you had to work flat out just to survive with him."

-Mel turned professional in 1950 with the first of his many career highlights coming in April 1953 with a Royal Albert Hall encounter against fellow Lancastrian John Foley.
+A joiner by trade Mel learned catch wrestling and the pro style from Billy Riley.
+He turned professional in 1950 with the first of his many career highlights coming in April 1953 with a Royal Albert Hall encounter against fellow Lancastrian John Foley.
 Four years later he was back at the Royal Albert Hall, this time topping the bill whilst losing to Mick McManus.